nolanlawson/async-functions-in-pouchdb/README.md

     python -m SimpleHTTPServer 7777

 Then open up http://localhost:7777 in a browser.
+In your console, you'll see various tests being run.
+All of these tests are defined in `index.js` and are invoked in `.index.html`.